Colorado Springs Divorce Mediation Lawyers

 Partner and member attorneys Matthew B. Drexler and Teresa A. Drexler serve a unique role as private mediators where two parties may retain either of their services in the role of mediator.
 With over 100+ years of combined experience in family law practice and civil litigation, not to mention their own personal experience with divorce and custody plans, the Drexlers are certainly qualified and uniquely situated to serve as neutral mediators.

-More often, however, clients have retained the Drexlers to represent them during the mediation process to ensure that their interests are being protected and to negotiate a favorable resolution of their legal dispute or family law case.
+More often, however, clients have retained the Drexlers to represent them during the mediation process to ensure that their interests are being protected and to negotiate a favorable resolution of their legal case.
+Our approach emphasizes flexibility, privacy, and cost-effectiveness, providing a platform for open dialogue that can lead to mutually agreeable solutions without the adversarial climate often present in courtroom settings.

 Benefits of Mediation in Colorado

 Often, we can resolve entire cases at mediation without the need to incur costs for a hearing or trial.
-A successful mediation also prevents further delay and stress over an uncertain outcome if the matter has to go before the court.
+A successful mediation also prevents further delay and stress over an uncertain outcome if the matter must go before the court.

 What Is a Mediator?